reslp/phylociraptor/docs/introduction/minimal.rst

 .. code-block:: bash

-        $ ./phylociraptor orthology --verbose -t serial=4
+        $ ./phylociraptor orthology --verbose -t local=4

 .. note::

-        We will run this command using four threads as indicated with :bash:`serial=4`.
+        We will run this command using four threads as indicated with :bash:`local=4`.
+It is also possible to ommit the the number of threads and use just ``local``.
+In this case phylociraptor will use as many threads as available.

 This should take about 5 minutes to complete.
 Results of this step can be found in :bash:`results/orthology`.